spicata/obsidiannotes-v.2/content/Comp Sci Task 1.md

 However, the task was quite tiring and due to time constraints, I was unable to maintain clarity and conciseness in the source code.
 I feel that there is quite a lot of inefficiency and redundancy in my source code, such as creating a function for specific windows, however I found this was the only solution at the time due to issues encountered with Tkinter.

 I think that while the voice assistant is relatively quite functional, in that it can in fact open specific programs and answer intrinsic questions through OpenAI, due to time constraints I was unable to implement custom functions, which was the main goal of the program.
-However, the inclusion of OpenAI does make up for this lack of features, as OpenAI's API is quite powerful, and can answer very hard questions such as "What are 3 important things to remember when studying organic chemistry"
+However, the inclusion of OpenAI does make up for this lack of features, as OpenAI's API is quite powerful, and can answer very hard questions such as "What are 3 important things to remember when studying organic chemistry" with responses such as:

 LIMITATIONS
 - no custom commands